Places of inclusion

 „There’s still work for us to do“

 Libraries are confronted with the demand to counter the uneven distribution of opportunities for participation.
-But merely talking about diversity and inclusion will not be enough, according to architect Traci Engel Lesneski.
+But merely talking about diversity and inclusion will not be enough, according to design principal Traci Engel Lesneski.

 By Leonard Novy

 Mrs. Engel Lesneski, many worry about the future of libraries, fearing that libraries, in their classical shape and form, are rendered obsolete by digitalization.
 Does the library have a future?

 Libraries have always been about supporting literacy and learning.
 There are many types of literacy, and people learn in myriad ways.
 The 21st century library engages in all aspects of literacy and learning, helping people practice the literacies that allow them to thrive.
 This role points to a rich future for libraries.